A Time to Choose

 about human sexuality and reproduction;

-a time to weep for the lives of female children and adults
+to weep for the lives of female children and adults

 who find themselves with little or no opportunities,